christian-bunn/crack-api/A2_response_to_criteria.md

 - **AWS service name:**  S3
 - **What data is being stored?:** any text files
 - **Why is this service suited to this data?:** s3 allows for many different types of files, which makes the service more user friendly with the files is can accept.
-- **Why is are the other services used not suitable for this data?:** TODO
+- **Why is are the other services used not suitable for this data?:** AWS services like DynamoDB, are less suitable for storing unstructured data like text files due to their focus on structured data handling and higher management requirements.
 - **Bucket/instance/table name:** n11092505-assessment-2
 - **Video timestamp:**
 - **Relevant files:**